SchulzLab/EpigenomicsTutorial-ISMB2017/docs/Practical2.rst

 ==================================================================
 In the second practical, we will perform a footprint analysis with `HINT <http://www.regulatory-genomics.org/hint/>`_ to identify cell specific binding sites from open chromatin data (ATAC-seq).
 Next, we will combine the footprints with the differential histone peaks detected by `histoneHMM <http://histonehmm.molgen.mpg.de>`_ (c.f. practical 1).
-Thereby, we will find tissue specific TF binding sites, which are located in regions with cell spefici histone peaks.
+Thereby, we will find tissue specific TF binding sites, which are located in regions with cell specific histone peaks.
 These regulatory regions are used in a
 `DYNAMITE <https://github.com/SchulzLab/TEPIC/blob/master/MachineLearningPipelines/DYNAMITE/README.md>`_ analysis with the aim of inferring TFs might be related to gene expression differences between the tissues of interest.